VAIJ-TEJAS/Articles/Advanced_Tkinter/draft4.md

 It creates a Notebook widget `notebook`, which allows 3 tabs to be displayed, namely `Tab 1`, `Tab 2`, and `Tab 3`, ceated using `ttk.Frame`. `Tab 1` contains a `Label` widget with the text "This is Tab 1". `Tab 2` contains an `Entry` widget for user input. `Tab 3` contains a `Checkbutton` widget with the text "This is Tab 3".

  - A **progressbar** to show how far along a task is, like when you're downloading a file.

-        import tkinter as tk
-        from tkinter import ttk
         import time

         def start_task():